 30. Can you use the SharePoint method to put a link to an external content provider?
 For example a 3rd party learning provider that has web-based content.

-No. The content has to be based inside SharePoint.
+The indications are that the content has to be based inside SharePoint.

 31. Does Viva replace the need for a LMS?